 Originally posted on January 1, 2006

-It’s the 1st of the year and time for me to send out my 2006 best and worst films of the year lists.
+It’s the 1st of the year and time for me to send out my 2006 best films of the year lists.
 My movie-going habits plunged a bit this year and I only saw 85 films in the theater and 25 on DVD.
 I believe this is attributed to coordinating mutual schedules with friends to see a movie that caused me sometimes to suffer movie withdrawal for a few weeks.
 One lesson I’m taking with me in 2007 is that it’s ok to not have a wingman for every film I want to see.

 My Top 10 Best Films of the Year List